Cutting a Cake Is Not Always a 'Piece of Cake': A Closer Look at the Foundations of Cake-Cutting Through the Lens of Measure Theory: Introduction

 Frequently, authors proposing cake-cutting protocols abstain from making formal assumptions or from formalizing their model in detail.
 For example, \citeA[p.~553]{bra-tay-zwi:c:moving-knife} write: \begin{quote} \emph{\enquote{Many feel that the informality adds to the subject’s simplicity and charm, and we would concur.
 But charm and simplicity are not the only factors determining the direction in which mathematics moves or should move.
 Our analysis in this paper raises several issues that may only admit a resolution via some negative results.
 While such results may not require complete formalization of what is permissible, they do appear to require partial versions.
 We will refer to such partial limitations as theses.}} \end{quote}

 It would thus be desirable to have some common consensus on which models are useful for any given purpose, and which are not.
-If we allow only a fixed number of cuts, splitting the cake $X=[0,1]$ into a finite number of pieces of the type $\langle a,b\rangle \subseteq [0,1]$, a naive approach is always possible: The valuation should be additive and its domain contains unions of finitely many intervals.
-If, on the other hand, there are potentially infinitely many cuts~-- e.g., if the players play a game resulting in an \emph{a priori} not fixed number of rounds~-- the limiting case cannot any longer be treated by a finitely additive valuation and a domain containing only finite unions, see Example~\ref{ex:cantor-set}.
+If we allow only a fixed number of cuts, splitting the cake $\concake$ into a finite number of pieces of the type $\langle a,b\rangle \subseteq \concake$, a naive approach is always possible: The valuation should be additive and its domain contains unions of finitely many intervals.
+If, on the other hand, there are potentially infinitely many cuts~-- e.g., if the players play a game resulting in an \emph{a priori} not fixed number of rounds (such as the finite unbounded envy-free cake-cutting protocol of \citeA{bra-tay:j:protocol})~-- the limiting case cannot any longer be treated by a finitely additive valuation and a domain containing only finite unions, see Example~\ref{ex:cantor-set}.

 We propose to use ideas from measure theory, which provides the right toolbox to tackle the issues described above.
-We will see that, at least for the cake $X=[0,1]$, even the naive approach plus the requirement that we can split every piece $\langle a,b\rangle$ by a single cut into any proportion (in fact, a slightly weaker requirement will do, cf.\ Definition~\ref{def:valuation-function}~$\mathrm{(D)}$), automatically leads to the measure-theoretic point of view.
-That is to say that in many natural situations the naive standpoint is \enquote{practically safe} since its obvious shortcomings are automatically \enquote{fixed by (measure) theory}, if one uses the correct formulation.
+We will see that, at least for the cake $\concake$, even the naive approach plus the requirement that we can split every piece $\langle a,b\rangle$ by a single cut into any proportion (in fact, a slightly weaker requirement will do, cf.\ Definition~\ref{def:valuation-function}~$\mathrm{(D)}$), automatically leads to the measure-theoretic point of view.
+That is to say that in many natural situations the naive standpoint is \enquote{practically safe} since its obvious shortcomings are automatically \enquote{fixed by (measure) theory,} if one uses the correct formulation.